IADIY/AiyeCam-Talpa/GPIO_Control/README.md

-Toggle LED using gpio pin at a 1 Hz frequency.
+Toggle LED using gpio pin at 1 Hz frequency.